-If all those Instagram posts, Pinterest pins, Facebook videos, and inspirational quotes everywhere online have been feeding you good-for-you, empowering thoughts, then why are you feeling full and mentally crappy at 10:00 p.m. after a single ice cream overindulgence?
+If all those online posts, pins, videos and inspirational quotes have been feeding you empowering, good-for-you motivations, then why are you feeling full and mentally crappy at 10 p.m. after a single ice cream overindulgence?

-Are we (meaning those of us who are nutritionists, fitness professionals, etc.) giving advice that is doing more harm than good, and are those of us who are looking for motivation really paying attention to our sources for inspiration or the true meaning behind the messages?
+Are we (meaning those of us who are nutritionists, fitness professionals, etc.) giving advice that is doing more harm than good?
+Are those of us who are looking for motivation really paying attention to our sources for inspiration or the true meaning behind the messages?

-The truth is, all of those messages of “empowerment” and encouragement to eat in moderation, use a little willpower and go guilt-free, could be having the exact opposite effect and actually hindering your health goals.
+The truth is, all of those messages of empowerment and encouragement to eat in moderation, use a little willpower and go guilt-free, could be having the opposite effect and actually hindering your health goals.

-So, I want to declare, here and now, I want to ban the words “moderation, “willpower” and “guilt in 2021.
+So, I want to declare, here and now, a ban on the words “moderation, “willpower” and “guilt”.

 Willpower is a term that gets a lot of positive attention.
 But, actually, it’s a term that is very negative.
 Have you ever said, “I’m not going to eat the cake!” or “I’m not going to eat the pasta!”
 It’s all negative energy.
 Why should we focus so much energy on pushing ourselves to not do things?
 I have found with my clients that this just doesn’t work.

 First, it can create stress, and we know what that does: It increases cortisol, a stress hormone.
-This can cause weight around the midsection and make us crave the worst types of food.
+This can cause weight around the midsection, and make us crave the worst types of food.
 If you’re “stressing out” about eating the pasta, guess what?
-You may gain weight (without even eating the pasta, due to stress) and likely you’re going to end up eating it too, because cortisol causes you to crave it more!
+You may gain weight (without even eating the pasta, due to stress).
+You’re also likely going to end up eating it, too, because cortisol causes you to crave it more.

-Focusing on positive behaviors trumps willpower every day of the week.
-I have my clients focus on the CANs: you CAN have the blueberries and a cup of green tea that you love, or you CAN have a small bowl of pasta as a side dish with a big ole portion of veggies and some lean protein as your main course.
+I say focusing on positive behaviors trumps willpower every day of the week.
+I have my clients focus on the cans: you can have the blueberries and a cup of green tea that you love, or you can have a small bowl of pasta as a side dish with a big ole portion of veggies and some lean protein as your main course.
 Trust me.
 This works.
-And, by the way, willpower is actually like a muscle, but the more you use the more it gets worn out!
-This is why we eventually “break” when we push ourselves to create good behaviors out of willpower.
+And, by the way, willpower is actually like a muscle, but the more you use it, the more it gets worn out.
+This is why we eventually break when we push ourselves to create good behaviors out of willpower.

 Wrong.
 It’s way too abstract to be effective.
-Ask anybody what ‘everything in moderation’ means to them and each one will give you a different answer.
-What does moderation really mean, to you?
+Ask anybody what “everything in moderation” means to them and each person will give you a different answer.
+What does moderation really mean to you?

 The first problem with this is that when it comes to food, there are some foods that should never be eaten.
-Yes, just as there are healthy foods, there are also some “bad” foods.
-That is not to say you are a “bad person” or an “unhealthy person” for eating them but as an example, fluorescent orange fried things out of a bag are “bad” or unhealthy foods.
+Yes, just as there are healthy foods, there are also some unhealthy foods.
+Which is not to say you’re a bad person or an unhealthy person for eating them.
+As an example, fluorescent orange fried things out of a bag are unhealthy foods.
 There is no moderation here.
 Again, this doesn’t mean that you’ve blown your healthy lifestyle if you do indulge here, but there is no serving that is considered moderation.
 Again, the word is just kind of meaningless.

 Wine?
 Technically two drinks a day for men (no thanks to the new dietary guidelines!) and one for women is moderation.
 But my guess is someone would say double that is moderation, or others can justify drinking nothing during the week but as much as they want on the weekends.